eemensch/ENGN4625-6625/_sources/Poly.md

 use of this flexibility is in a fairly commonly used distribution system with a line&ndash;neutral voltage of 120 V, RMS (about 170 V, peak).
 In this system the line&ndash;line voltage is 208 V, RMS (about 294 V, peak).
 Single-phase loads may be connected either line&ndash;line or line&ndash;neutral.
 Suppose it is necessary to build a resistive heater to deliver 6 kW, to be made of three elements which may be connected in either wye or delta.
-Each of the three elements must dis sipate 2000 W.
+Each of the three elements must dissipate 2000 W.

 Thus, since $P =\dfrac{V^2}{R}$, the wye-connected resistors would be